 Deducting as a business expense:

-Self-employed persons must use the appropriate form used to report your business income and expenses (generally Schedule C (Form 1040) (PDF), Schedule C-EZ (Form 1040) (PDF), or Schedule F (Form 1040) (PDF)).
+- Self-employed persons - must use the appropriate form to report your business income and expenses (generally Schedule C (Form 1040) (.pdf), Profit or Loss From Business (Sole Proprietorship), Schedule C-EZ (Form 1040) (.pdf), Net Profit From Business (Sole Proprietorship), or Schedule F (Form 1040) (.pdf), Profit or Loss From Farming).

-Employees include this amount with your deduction for any other employee business expenses on Schedule A (Form 1040) (PDF), or Schedule A in Form 1040NR (PDF).
+- Employees - include this amount with your deduction for any other employee business expenses on Schedule A (Form 1040) (.pdf), Itemized Deductions, or Schedule A in Form 1040NR (.pdf), U.S. Nonresident Alien Income Tax Return.
 This deduction is subject to a 2% limit of your adjusted gross income.